R-a-Moore/micro-services-architecture/Containerisation/README.md

 Open Source

-Over 50,000 uses across organisations of all colour of industries; Ebay, Spotify, Uber
+Over 50,000 uses across organisations of all colour of industries; Ebay, Spotify, Uber.
+Due to its vast usecases and user numbers of Docker, it is a great motivation for

+### Using Docker

+Similar to github, docker has a registry for containers, images etc, called 'docker hub'.

+- docker build

+- docker pull

+- docker run

 ## Kubernetes